Criteria for debt advice orgs

-4. The Advisor must act with integrity and in the customers’ best interests at all times.
+- The debt advice organisation must act with integrity and in the customers’ best interests at all times.

+- Non-FCA-regulated debt advice organisations must adhere to the FCA’s Principles and Conduct Rules.
 The Financial Conduct Authority (FCA) does not currently regulate all debt advice, thereby depriving some clients of the benefit.
-A FairLife debt advisor voluntarily follows the FCA handbook in its dealings with all clients, not just those who are subject to regulated advice.
+A FairLife debt advice organisation voluntarily follows the FCA’s Principles and Conduct Rules in its dealings with all clients, not just those who are subject to regulated advice.

-To download a summary of the Debt Advice Mark click here
+To download a summary for debt advice organisations click here